ricklove/ricklove.github.io-hexo/source/_posts/2017-04-26 Automated Blood Scanner.md

 That is not far off.

+{% img right /images/2017-04-26/bloodSlide_sickleCellAnemia.jpg 200 'Blood with Sicle Cell Anemia' %}

 ### In fact it is possible today, but no one has done it yet.

-What makes this possible is a combination of two technology industries that have made huge breakthroughs recently.
+What makes this possible is a combination of two fields that have made huge breakthroughs recently.

 - Machine Learning
 - Micro Robotics

 The first technology is called machine learning and more specifically deep learning using neural networks.
-This branch of AI is especially useful in finding patterns in images.
+This branch of Artificial Intelligence is especially useful in finding patterns in images.
 It is used in everything from facial recognition to self driving cars to diagnosing lung cancer.

-But one area where this has yet to used broadly is in blood screening.
+But one area where this has yet to be used broadly is in blood screening.
 From my research, I could only find an article using this technology to diagnose malaria specifically.

 The second technology is micro robotics.
 These are small electronic systems like Adruino or Rasberry Pi that can be combined with sensors and motors to create just about any robotic gadget imaginable.